giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 This organization will later be configured with information about the two tenant cluster IAM roles mentioned above.

 We have created a Terraform module to automate the IAM role creation.
-You can check the code [here](https://github.com/giantswarm/giantswarm-aws-account-prerequisites).
-Otherwise you can still use the steps as described in this guide.
+You can view the code [here](https://github.com/giantswarm/giantswarm-aws-account-prerequisites).
+You can also use the steps as described in this guide.

 ## Increase service limits in an AWS tenant cluster account {#limits}